Best of British Menswear Brands and UK Clothing for Men

 They've collaborated with like-minded brands including Drake’s, Christopher Raeburn, King & Tuckfield and more.
 They offer sampling & production services for clothing made with denim and similar heavy fabrics.

-Community Clothing is a manufacturer’s cooperative with a simple mission; to make excellent quality affordable clothes for men and women, to create great jobs for skilled workers and by doing this help to restore real pride in Britain’s textile communities.
+Community Clothing is a manufacturer’s cooperative with a simple mission; to make excellent quality affordable UK clothing for men, to create great jobs for skilled workers and by doing this help to restore real pride in Britain’s textile communities.

 Based in Cardigan, West Wales Hiut Denim make jeans.
 The town used to have Britain’s biggest jeans factory.
 It made 35,000 pairs every week for nearly 40 years.
 Then one day it closed.
 They are trying to get their local town making jeans again.